Post OTCF

 - is for the connections of work to work;

-- is to ensure of the connections between works of PR and troops of interval, or all external elements equipped with material ER40 or ER41;
+- is to ensure of the connections between works of the PR and troops of interval, or all external elements equipped with material ER40 or ER41;

 - is for the connection between work and plane.